Prepaid funeral plans

 - Direct cremation/burial.
 This is a cheaper alternative to a traditional funeral, but no mourners are allowed to be present and there's no funeral service of any kind.

 - Help from the state.
-If you or your partner get certain benefits, you might be eligible for a funeral expenses payment to help pay for some funeral costs, including cremation/burial fees, a doctor's certificate, death certificate and transport costs for the body and for mourners.
+If you or your partner get certain benefits, you might be eligible for a funeral expenses payment to help pay for some funeral costs, including cremation/burial fees, death certificate and transport costs for the body and for mourners.
 You might also get up to £1,000 for any other funeral expenses, such as funeral director's fees, flowers or the coffin.
 How much you get depends on your circumstances.

 Prepaid funeral plans Q&A